-11 MEDICAL DATA
+12 MEDICAL DATA

-- 11.1 FIH may collect and assess injury data in the game in order to monitor injuries sustained by all players within International Events.
-Such studies are conducted in the interests of players' health and safety. - 11.2 Players shall participate in any FIH medical injury surveillance study conducted in connection with International Events.
+- 12.1 FIH may collect and assess injury data in the match in order to monitor injuries sustained by all players within International Events.
+Such studies are conducted in the interests of players' health and safety. - 12.2 Players shall participate in any FIH medical injury surveillance study conducted in connection with the Test Event.
 For the avoidance of doubt any information gathered in the course of any medical injury surveillance study shall not identify players personally and shall be used for statistical purposes only.
-It is the right of players not to participate in any medical injury survey should he or she not wish to do so.
+It is the right of players not to participate in any medical injury survey should they not wish to do so.

-12 MATCH REPORT FORMS
+13 MATCH REPORT FORMS

-- 12.1 At the end of a match, a Match Report is produced at the technical table.
-This is a summary of the match showing the names of all players, team officials and technical officials nominated for the match and the key match statistics, including the result. - 12.2 Within ten minutes of the end of the match, the Team Manager of each participating team must sign the Match Report, even if a protest is contemplated. - 12.3 The match officials must also sign the Match Report once both Team Managers have done so.
+- 13.1 At the end of a match, a Match Report (C73A) is produced at the technical table.
+This is a summary of the match showing the names of all players, team officials and technical officials nominated for the match and the key match statistics, including the result. - 13.2 Within five minutes of the end of the match, the Team Manager of each participating team must sign the Match Report, even if a protest is contemplated.
+In signing the Match Report, Team Managers are indicating that the details on the report are correct.
+Should it subsequently come to light that a detail is incorrect (eg the scorer of a goal) and the Team Manager wants the information corrected, evidence must be submitted to the Technical Delegate that an error has occurred.
+If the Technical Delegate is satisfied by the evidence provided that a mistake has been made, (s)he must advise FIH of the error and FIH will make the correction accordingly. - 13.3 The match officials named on the Match Report must also sign the Match Report once both Team Managers have done so.

-13 DISQUALIFICATION OR FAILURE TO PLAY
+14 DISQUALIFICATION OR FAILURE TO PLAY